-The most common cause of acquired immunodeficiency in the developing world is malnutrition.
-Protein-calorie malnutrition is usually implicated in these cases.
+Malnutrition is the most common cause of acquired immunodeficiency in the developing world, and protein-calorie malnutrition is usually implicated in these cases.

 Malignancy and Immunodeficiency

-We will focus on three main types of lymphoid malignancies that are clearly associated with an increased risk of immunodeficiency; lymphoma, leukemia and multiple myeloma.
+We will focus on three main types of lymphoid malignancies that are clearly associated with an increased risk of immunodeficiency:

 Lymphomas and Immunodeficiency

-While immunoglobulins deficiency has been reported in advanced non-Hodgkin lymphomas, Hodgkin lymphomas are more commonly associated with impaired immunity.
+While immunoglobulin deficiency has been reported in advanced non-Hodgkin lymphomas, Hodgkin lymphomas are associated with impaired immunity more often.
 Hodgkin lymphoma can cause T-cell deficiency, depletion of T-cell precursors in lymphoid tissues, and lymphopenia.

-Additionally, patients with Hodgkin lymphoma show impaired delayed type hypersensitivity reactions as a consequence of impaired T-cell responses to antigens.
-As a result of this, patients with Hodgkin lymphoma usually show lower rates of allografts rejection.
+Additionally, patients with Hodgkin lymphoma show impaired delayed-type hypersensitivity reactions because of impaired T-cell responses to antigens.
+Thus, patients with Hodgkin lymphoma usually have lower allograft rejection rates.

-Similar to malnutrition, immunoglobulins are not reduced in Hodgkin lymphoma, similar to malnutrition.
-However, patients with Hodgkin lymphoma show normal phagocytosis and the polymorphonuclear leucocytes retain their ability for intracellular killing, unlike patients with malnutrition-induced immunodeficiency.
+Immunoglobulins are not reduced in Hodgkin lymphoma, similar to malnutrition.
+However, patients with Hodgkin lymphoma show normal phagocytosis, and the polymorphonuclear leucocytes retain their ability for intracellular killing, unlike patients with malnutrition-induced immunodeficiency.

 Leukemia and Immunodeficiency

-Patients with chronic lymphocytic leukemia develop impaired B-cell immunity responses due to the inability of B-cell differentiation into plasma cells.
-The inability to differentiate into plasma cells causes hypogammaglobulinemia.
-As a consequence, patients with chronic lymphocytic leukemia are unable to develop an immune response against typhoid, diphtheria, tetanus, mumps, influenza and vibrio vaccines.
+Patients with chronic lymphocytic leukemia develop impaired B-cell immune responses due to the inability of B-cells to differentiate into plasma cells, which causes hypogammaglobulinemia.
+Therefore, patients with chronic lymphocytic leukemia are unable to develop an immune response against typhoid, diphtheria, tetanus, mumps, influenza, and cholera vaccines.

-Patients who have a markedly low IgG level are at highest risk of developing life-threatening infections.
+Patients who have markedly low IgG levels are at the highest risk of developing life-threatening infections.
 Intravenous immunoglobulin treatment is indicated in these patients to lower the risk of acquiring infections.
-Patients with chronic lymphocytic leukemia have normal T-cell function with impaired B-cell response.
+Patients with chronic lymphocytic leukemia have a normal T-cell function with an impaired B-cell response.

 Multiple Myeloma and Immunodeficiency

-Patients with multiple myeloma develop impaired immunity due to the abundance of abnormal immunoglobulins.
+Patients with multiple myeloma develop impaired immunity because of abundant abnormal immunoglobulins.
 Monoclonal immunoglobulins in multiple myeloma are correlated with hypogammaglobulinemia.
 In addition to impaired humoral immunity, patients with multiple myeloma also have impaired antigen recognition and processing by B-cells.
 T-cell responses are usually intact in patients with multiple myeloma.

 Infections and Immunodeficiency

-Bacterial infections such as mycobacterium leprae, which causes leprosy is associated with impaired T-cell immune responses.
-Patients might develop increased T-cell activity with low levels of mycobacterium leprae specific antibodies, or decreased T-cell activity with very high levels of antibodies against the bacterium.
+Bacterial infections, such as Mycobacterium leprae, which causes leprosy, are associated with impaired T-cell immune responses.
+Patients might develop increased T-cell activity with low levels of Mycobacterium leprae-specific antibodies, or decreased T-cell activity with very high levels of antibodies against the bacterium.

-Fungal infections such as candidiasis and histoplasmosis have been also associated with impaired delayed type hypersensitivity reaction and the inability of lymphocytes to process antigens for poorly understood reasons.
+Fungal infections, such as candidiasis and histoplasmosis, are also associated with an impaired delayed-type hypersensitivity reaction as well as an inability of lymphocytes to process antigens for poorly understood reasons.

-Protozoal infections especially with malaria have been associated with impaired B-cell function secondary to impaired T-cell function.
-Such patients have poor response to protein-based vaccines such as tetanus and mumps vaccines.
+Protozoal infections, especially malaria, are associated with impaired B-cell function secondary to impaired T-cell function.
+Such patients have a poor response to protein-based vaccines, such as tetanus and mumps vaccines.

-Measles virus is associated with impaired T-cell and B-cell function in addition to lymphopenia.
+The measles virus is associated with impaired T-cell and B-cell function, in addition to lymphopenia.
 The virus can also impair the function of natural killer cells.
-Epstein-Barr virus is associated with impaired T-cell responses and immunosuppression.
-As a consequence, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response, and a reduction in natural killer cells activity.
+The Epstein-Barr virus is associated with impaired T-cell responses and immunosuppression; as a result, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response and reduced natural killer cell activity.